Frequently Asked Questions

 How many sessions will it take to get better?

 This varies from person to person depending on your specific struggles, the type of therapy that you receive and what you're looking to get out of therapy altogether.
-Most clients typically achieve their therapeutic goals within 12-22 sessions while others may require longer term, ongoing therapy.
-Clients who have a very specific issue to focus on may finish in 3-5 sessions.
+Most clients typically achieve their therapeutic goals within 20-40 sessions while others may want or require longer term, ongoing therapy.
+Clients who have a very specific issue to focus on may finish in 6-12 sessions.
 Your specific needs will be addressed in the first session and throughout therapy as needed.
+In brief, you can attend therapy as long as you find it helpful and you can end when it feels right.

 Is my session confidential?

-In accordance with the ethical codes of conduct of the HCPC, all sessions are entirely confidential and nothing goes beyond the walls of the consultation office.
+In accordance with the ethical codes of conduct of the HCPC, UKCP and BACP, all sessions are entirely confidential and nothing goes beyond the walls of the clinical practice.
 You may provide informed consent for your clinical information to be shared with your GP, Consultant Psychiatrist, health care provider, friends or family members but this is entirely up to you.

-The only time that your confidentiality would potentially be breached is if you were seen to pose an immediate threat to yourself or others (e.g., actively suicidal) or if your clinical notes were subpoenaed by a court of law.
+The only time that your confidentiality would potentially be breached without your permission is if you were seen to pose an immediate threat to yourself or others (e.g., actively suicidal or experiencing psychosis without capacity) or if your clinical notes were subpoenaed by a court of law.
 Even in such circumstances, however, initial attempts to secure help for you with your permission will be definitely be made.

 Are your therapists qualified?

-Our clinicians are fully qualified Clinical and Counselling Psychologists, recognised in the United Kingdom by the Health & Care Professions Council and the British Psychological Society.
-Many also have additional qualifications and routinely update their knowledge base by attending monthly supervision, workshop trainings and additional specialised training.
+Our clinicians are fully qualified Clinical and Counselling Psychologists or Psychotherapists.
+They are recognised by registration bodies that include HCPC, UKCP and BACP.
+Many also have additional memberships and qualifications and routinely update their knowledge base by attending monthly supervision, workshop trainings and additional specialised training.

 Can your therapists prescribe medication?

 Our psychologists do not directly prescribe medication but are well informed on the option.
 If you are interested in taking medication for your mental health, this can be discussed in great detail in therapy.
-If you believe medication is a viable option for you, a referral for a trusted Consultant Psychiatrist will be provided for you alongside psychological therapy.
+If you believe medication is a viable option for you we can provide you with a referral for a trusted Consultant Psychiatrist or a letter for your NHS GP to be provided alongside psychological therapy.

 Can I speak to my therapist in a crisis?

 It's understandable that you might face some intense difficulty between sessions.
 Our psychologists will consult with you via phone or email if needed and if possible.
 It's important to note, however, that our therapists do not provide acute psychological treatment and are not always available for immediate consultation.
-In the event that you might have an immediate emergency please contact emergency medical services (999), go to your nearest A&E or speak to your GP.
+In the event that you might have an immediate emergency please contact emergency medical services (999), go to your nearest A&E or schedule an urgent appointment with your GP.

 We do accept a limited handful of clients for a reduced fee, dependent on income.
 You may be asked to provide proof of your income to determine eligibility.
 These slots tend to be booked in advance and you may be placed on a waiting list for the next available slot to open.
 Please contact us for details and availability.